 The hack, which could seriously compromise a corporation’s critical infrastructure, was uncovered by experts in Germany and allows attackers to break into a lost or stolen phone simply by removing its SIM card and following a brief procedure.

 The attack targets Apple’s password management system, known as a “keychain”, which scrambles all passwords and login information on the iPhone.
+It can compromise iPhones and iPads with the latest software version installed even if they have the software “screen lock” turned on.

 Once an attacker has access to the phone, the first step is to install “jailbreaking” software, which a small number of iPhone owners do voluntarily so they can download apps unauthorised by Apple.
 From here, the attacker downloads a program on to the phone that is able to decrypt passwords held on it, most notably for Google Mail accounts and for private company networks.